BIM As a Source of

 Though it actually started in the 1980s, building information modeling, or “BIM,” only began making real headway into construction around the turn of the millennium.
 Yet through its relatively long evolution, many people in the industry still regard BIM as little more than software that creates multi-dimensional building models.

-To better communicate and collaborate helping to overcome the challenge of lack of communication so common in the industry by introducing transparency into key project data.
+- Opens up opportunities to better communicate and collaborate, helping to overcome the challenge of lack of communication so common in the industry by introducing transparency into key project data.
 From a project efficiency standpoint, all the layers of project data are accessible in real time by the broader project team, including commonly siloed disciplines, to create a more streamlined workflow — with no room for miscommunication or outdated information.

 Adopting the technology that supports this process naturally comes with a learning curve.
 But with a steady and purposeful approach to adopting the BIM process and the technology that supports it, you can make BIM part of a more efficient build process and become part of the revolution.
 One technology option to consider is InEight Model, which connects your data to your model while helping you better manage and leverage the information it provides.
 We’re happy to walk you through a demonstration of how this solution works and how it can support your future builds.